tonyaldon/org-bars/README.md

 ## Remove ellipsis

+The tweak proposed here has the disadvantage to make `org-cycle` not work correctly on items list (see: [issue #5](https://github.com/tonyaldon/org-bars/issues/5)).

 This is not specific to `org-bars-mode`, but since `org-bars-mode` update the heading stars when the visibility changes (if `org-bars-with-dynamic-stars-p` is set to `t`), you might want to not